robertorcosta/azure-docs.pt-br/articles/azure-monitor/platform/autoscale-resource-log-schema.md

 }
 ```

-## <a name="scale-action-evaluation"></a>Avaliação de ações de escala
+## <a name="scale-action-evaluation"></a>Avaliação de ação de escala

-Gravado quando a escala automática inicia a avaliação se uma ação de escala deve ocorrer.
+Registrado quando a autoescala inicia a avaliação se uma ação de escala deve ocorrer.

 ```json
 {